Patrick Murphy (Pennsylvania politician): Department of the Army

 Murphy was nominated for the position of Under Secretary of the Army by the President Obama on August 5, 2015.
 He was confirmed by voice vote on December 18, 2015, and was sworn into the post on January 4, 2016.

 Shortly after being sworn in as the Under Secretary of the Army, Murphy assumed the role of Acting Secretary of the Army.
 Murphy served in the role for five months while Eric Fanning awaited confirmation.

 During his tenure as Acting Secretary, Murphy developed a reputation for being a "Soldier's Secretary."
-He became well-known to soldiers for visiting units across the world, participating in physical training sessions, and for engaging them directly via social media and personally written army-wide emails.
+He became well known to soldiers for visiting units across the world, participating in physical training sessions, and for engaging them directly via social media and personally written army-wide emails.
 Murphy often spent holidays with the troops, including serving Thanksgiving dinner to deployed Soldiers in Kuwait.
-A former paratrooper, Murphy repelled off of the Fox 29 Building while being interviewed on live television.
+A former paratrooper, Murphy rappelled off of the Fox 29 Building while being interviewed on live television.

-Murphy focused on the Army's recruitment failures the previous give years, which helped the Army hit its recruitment goals of 132,000 Generation Z recruits joining the Army in 2016.
+Murphy focused on the Army's recruitment failures the previous five years, which helped the Army hit its recruitment goals of 132,000 Generation Z recruits joining the Army in 2016.

 As the 32nd Under Secretary of the Army and Acting Secretary of the Army, he led the Army's 1.3 million employees and managed its $148 billion budget.

 On January 29, 2016, Murphy issued a formal directive opening all combat arms positions to females.
 He also doubled the maternity and paternity leave available to troops to 12 weeks and was instrumental in ending the ban on transgender people serving in the Army.

 After Fanning's confirmation, Murphy resumed his service as the Under Secretary of the Army.

 To better connect active troops and Veterans, Murphy worked with Under Secretary of Defense Peter Levine to allow 18.8 million honorably discharged Veterans to shop online at the Army and Air Force Exchange Service (AAFES).
-AAFES’s analysis projects total exchange sales increasing across of wide range of possibility, from a low of $226 million annually to a high of $1.13. billion This would generate $60 million to $108 million annually in added dividends to support MWR and quality of life programs, without any increase in taxpayer support of base stores.
+AAFES's analysis projects total exchange sales increasing across of wide range of possibility, from a low of $226 million annually to a high of $1.13. billion This would generate $60 million to $108 million annually in added dividends to support MWR and quality of life programs, without any increase in taxpayer support of base stores.